 While lovebirds are chatty and enjoy singing and whistling, they’re too small to make much noise.
 Similarly, they don’t mimic sounds.

-However, they have a high-pitched screech.
+They have a high-pitched screech.
 While it’s not particularly loud, it’s unpleasant to hear.

 Meyer’s Parrot